 When I used to live in Boston, I would frequently take the bus to New York and spend the day exploring the city.
 Now that I'm back on the west coast, I find myself missing the busy streets of New York and of course, the food.
-In my last visit to New York, I went to dine at the famous Katz Deli and was blown away by the pastrami Reuben sandwich.
-The quality of the pastrami was phenomenal, even the wildly popular Langers in Los Angeles does not compare.
+On my last visit to New York, I went to dine at the famous Katz Deli and was blown away by the pastrami Reuben sandwich.
+The quality of the pastrami was phenomenal; even the wildly popular Langers in Los Angeles does not compare.

 - 4 pounds beef brisket

-- 1/2 gallon water
+- 1 gallon water

-- 1/2 cup dark brown sugar
+- 1 cup dark brown sugar

-- 4 ounces salt
+- 8 ounces kosher salt

-- 2 tsp pink curing salt #1
+- 2 teaspoons pink curing salt #1

-- 2 cloves garlic, smashed or pressed
+- 4 cloves garlic smashed

-- 4 tbsp ground black pepper
+- 4 tablespoons ground black pepper

-- 2 tbsp coriander powder
+- 2 tablespoons coriander powder

-- 1 tsp mustard powder
+- 1 teaspoon mustard powder

-- 1 tbsp brown sugar
+- 1 tablespoon brown sugar

-- 1 tbsp paprika
+- 1 tablespoon paprika

-- 2 tsp garlic powder
+- 2 teaspoons garlic powder

-- 2 tsp onion powder
+- 2 teaspoons onion powder

 - 4-8 oz smoke wood

-- 12 slices rye bread
+- 12 slices rye bread toasted

 - 6 slices swiss cheese